 Why does the amount of college debt keep rising?
 Are students threatening their own futures by taking on unwieldy debt loads?
 And how big is the danger of indebted graduates not being able to pay back what they borrowed?
-We explore the causes and effects of large amounts of student debt.
+We explore the causes and effects of large amounts of student debt. | Panelists: Richard Schwartz, professor of English, University of Missouri and author of “Is a College Education Still Worth the Price?
+A Dean’s Sobering Perspective” Paul Wagner, deputy commissioner, Missouri Department of Higher Education Sandy Baum, professor of economics emerita at Skidmore College and independent higher education policy analyst for the College Board (joining by phone) |

 OTHER RELATED READING: